 We encourage visitors to actually read the BMJ article.
 It is free and very comprehensive.
 It is also understandable.

 You may also want to listen to our radio show about the pros and cons of calcium supplements with Michael Castleman and Amy Lanou, PhD, authors of Building Bone Vitality and Water Willett, MD, DrPH, Chair of Nutrition at Harvard School of Public Health.
-The one-minute “billboard” can be heard at this link.
-The mp3 download of the full, one-hour show is available for $2.99 at this link.

 Getting calcium from your diet is not risky.
 In fact, it is the BEST way to get calcium safely.
 When your mother said, drink your milk for strong bones, her common-sense approach was far better than today’s recommendation to swallow horse pills of calcium.
 If you don’t like or can’t tolerate milk, there are other options.
 Here are some non-dairy sources of calcium: